 Many salaried workers in California are not getting paid all the wages they deserve.
-This happens when they are “misclassified” as “exempt employees,” and are paid a salary instead of hourly pay.
-This matters because salaried employees do not receive overtime wages, rest breaks, and meal breaks that hourly-paid workers receive.
+This happens when they are misclassified as “exempt employees” and are paid a salary instead of hourly pay.
+Employee misclassification means that salaried employees do not receive overtime wages, rest breaks, and meal breaks that hourly workers receive.

 California law requires that employees’ jobs meet specific criteria before being classified as an exempt salaried position.
-Employers can benefit from ignoring this criteria since they can make their employees work long hours, without paying them overtime wages or providing meal and rest breaks.
-Even when the law demands it.
+Unfortunately, employers can benefit from ignoring these criteria since they can make their employees work long hours without paying them overtime wages or providing meal and rest breaks even when the law demands it.